 Favorably, more debt is expected to roll off through fiscal 2018 than will be issued.
-This positive variance of amortization to debt issuance is expected to continue for at least several additional years beyond fiscal 2018, even with the planned capital spending, which should help to improve the authority's debt profile over time and position the authority to handle the additional debt associated with R&R and redundancy projects.
+This positive variance of amortization to debt issuance is expected to continue for at least several years beyond fiscal 2018.
+Even with the planned capital spending, this trend should help to improve the authority's debt profile over time and position the authority to handle the additional debt associated with the R&R and redundancy projects.